Jamie-Sanlam20/shopping-cart-exercise/README.md

 ---

 ## Approach
-After reviewing the exercise instructions, I examined the code for any redundant or repititive logic that could be removed or refactored without changing the main functionality.
+After reviewing the exercise instructions, I examined the code for any redundant or repetitive logic that could be removed or refactored without changing the main functionality.
 I specifically looked for areas where the code violated the DRY (Don't Repeat Yourself) principle.

 ### Issues Found
 1. The BigDecimal import was unused, which could confuse developers working on the codebase.